-Selling expenses include all costs related to the sale of products, such as printing and design of sales catalog, packing material costs, events, marketing and advertising, a part of promotional points products expenses, among others.
+Selling expenses include all costs related to the sale of products, such as printing and design of sales catalog, packing material costs, events, marketing and advertising, a part of promotional points products expenses, and employee salaries related with sales, among others.
 Costs related to sales catalog and rewards program products account for most of the weight of total selling expenses.